nsavinov/gym-vizdoom/README.md

 ```
 For some of those envs, there are additional versions (used in the supplementary of the paper).
 Those containing "Dm" in the name use homogenious textures with sparse landmarks, "Autoexplore" -- use automatic algorithm for providing exploration sequence (for the default envs exploration sequences were provided by humans).
 # Caveats
-Long file names cause Vizdoom to hang (in particular, replay_episode method in this code).
+Long file paths cause Vizdoom to hang (in particular, replay_episode method in this code).
 Try to install this repo as close as possible to the root.